utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 ## Data file format

 Format the CSV file so that the first row contains the variable names you want to use inside the requests.
 After that, every row will be used as a data row.
-The line endings of the CSV file must be in the UNIX format.
+The line endings of the CSV file must be in Unix format.
 Each row should have the same number of columns.

 <img alt="CSV format" src="https://assets.postman.com/postman-docs/v10/ramen-csv-screenshot.jpg" width="300px"/>